 To learn the secrets of getting a nice meal, even a glass of wine, for less, columnist Kelsey Hubbard cornered restaurant experts.
 Click ‘play’ on the arrow above to learn how to slice 80% off your dinner budget, ways to work Happy Hour to your advantage, and much more.

-Do you have your own secret ways to save money eating dinner out?
+Do you have your own secret ways to save money while dining out?
 Add your tips or comment on this story or anything else you have seen on BBC Capital, at our Facebook page or message us on Twitter.